-There has been a steady rise in the number of startup company Kansas since Mars Chocolate North America started a chocolate factory in Topeka, Kansas.
+There has been a steady rise in the number of startup companies in Kansas since Mars Chocolate North America started a chocolate factory in Topeka, Kansas.
 Today, some of the largest companies based in the state include Koch Industries, Payless Shoe Source, Spirit Aero Systems, Synergy Group, Sprint, Ace Aircraft Manufacturing Company, Air Midwest Inc, Coleman Company, and Cessna Aircraft Company among others.
-The Agriculture industry is right at the top and accounts for almost 45 percent of Kansas economy.
+The Agriculture industry is right at the top and accounts for almost 45 percent of the Kansas economy.
 This is followed by Manufacturing, Oil, Gas, and Mining, and Education.

-Business Growth Incentive for New Businesses
+Business Growth Incentives for New Businesses

 What makes Kansas such a good destination for starting a new business?
 Today, Kansas has a diverse industry base as it offers a strong transportation network and marketing advantages.
-Let’s look at some of the basic advantages that a startup company Kansas can leverage:
+Let’s look at some of the basic advantages that a startup company in Kansas can leverage: